-Alberta is launching a new, more efficient road test system to ensure drivers have timely access to tests while keeping Alberta roads safe.
+A new and more efficient road test system has launched to ensure drivers have timely access to tests while keeping Alberta roads safe.

-We have strengthened oversight of the system to ensure all road tests are fair and safe, resulting in competent, safe drivers.
-All Class 1, 2 and 3 commercial, truck and bus road tests will continue to be conducted by government examiners to ensure drivers are meeting the higher standards set by the new Mandatory Entry-Level Training program.
+Class 1, 2 and 3 commercial, truck and bus road tests continue to be conducted by government examiners to ensure drivers are meeting higher standards set by the new Mandatory Entry Level Training program.

 View the News Release: